Trylz/Restir_CPP/README.md

 GIF: https://github.com/user-attachments/assets/e082b290-5991-4bc3-8c07-bc038b04338a

 # CONCLUSION
 There is still some work to be done to have a production ready implementation.
-Peformance wise a i am getting decent resuts for a raytracer.
+Performance wise a i am getting decent resuts for a raytracer.